Civil Defence Auxiliary Unit

+History

 In response to the increased threat of terrorism following the September 11, 2001 attacks in New York City, there was a growing need to enhance the civil defence capability of the country.
 In addition, SCDF realised that in the wake of a crisis such as severe acute respiratory syndrome, Nicoll Highway collapse, 2004 Indian Ocean earthquake and tsunami, large scale manpower is required for sustained deployment, which will be taxing on its standard regulars.
 Mobilisation of NS men is not feasible due to the impact on economic activity and is deemed too heavy a response.

 As a result, a new form of volunteer organisation, the Civil Defence Auxiliary Unit, was created to provide an immediate pool of ready personnel.
 Modelled from the Singapore Police Force’s Volunteer Special Constabulary (VSC) scheme of service, members of the CDAU are given the same status and authority as regular SCDF officers.
 They are expected to perform frontline operational duties alongside regulars.
 As volunteers, CDAU officers are paid an allowance instead of wages.

 In April 2006, the Civil Defence Auxiliary Unit (CDAU) was officially launched to provide an avenue for the public to volunteer their service with the Singapore Civil Defence Force (SCDF).
 CDAU comprises volunteers from all walks of life, from professionals to blue-collar executives to even undergraduates, bonded with the same aspiration to serve the nation by complementing the Singapore Civil Defence Force.
 Donning SCDF uniforms and possessing the same status and powers as SCDF regulars, CDAU officers perform frontline duties alongside regular officers in the areas of fire-fighting & rescue, emergency ambulance service, community involvement, public education.
 Professionals with expertise in specialised areas such as Fire Safety, Info-Communications, Chemistry, Life Sciences and Chemical Engineering may enter directly into the Senior Officer scheme.

 In late 2010, 3 more CDAU vocations were created, which are Enforcement Officer, Heritage Gallery Guide, and Search Dog Handler.
 In future, CDAU Officers may also be participating in national events such as NDP, F1, etc., to supplement the regular force.
 Since 2015, the CDAU scheme has been extended to those without prior firefighting experience for both males and females.
 These fresh volunteers must complete a 16-week non-residential firefighting course conducted after office hours at the Civil Defence Academy.
 Upon graduation, these volunteer firefighters are awarded the fire badge identical to regulars.
 The first batch graduated in late 2015, becoming the first volunteer firefighters in SCDF history.
 CDAU celebrated its 10th anniversary in 2016.